Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 !!! tip "Unseen Attackers and Targets"

-    When you make an attack roll against a target you can't see, you have Disadvantage on the roll.
+    When you make an attack roll against a target you can't see, you have :d20-disadv: **Disadvantage** on the roll.
 This is true whether you're guessing the target's location or targeting a creature you can hear but not see.
 If the target isn't in the location you targeted, you miss.

-    When a creature can't see you, you have Advantage on attack rolls against it.
+    When a creature can't see you, you have :d20-adv: **Advantage** on attack rolls against it.

     If you are hidden when you make an attack roll, you give away your location when the attack hits or misses.